privacyidea/privacyidea/doc/eventhandler/index.rst

 During import you can specify if you want to remove all existing events or if you want to add the events from the file to the existing events in the database.

 .. note:: Events are identified by an *id*!
+Due to database restrictions the id is ignored during import.
-So importing an event with the same name will create a new event with another id.
+   So importing an event with the same name will create a second event with the same name but another id.

 Available Handler Modules